harkaranbrar7/LOGIC-GATES-ALU/README.md

 # Logic Gates
 initial logic

-Contains
+  It contains

-LOGIC GATES
+    LOGIC GATES with test bench programs

-AND,OR,NOT & XOR
+       AND, OR, NOT & XOR

+MUX_2x1 and Mux_4x1 are made with gates above